Over 100 Not Guilty Verdicts At Trial | Over 2,000 Dismissals

 Consent Issues in Florida Sexual Battery Cases

-Sexual battery (also known as rape) is the criminal sexual offense that most commonly involves disputes about consent.
-The definition of consent is established the sexual battery statute and is described as intelligent, knowing, and voluntary consent.
+Sexual battery (also known as rape) is the sexual offense that most often involves disputes over consent.

-In other words, a victim, at the time of the offense, was in possession of his or her mental capacities (i.e. not under the influence of alcohol or a controlled substance), knew what he or she was consenting to, and did so on his or her own free will without any influence from the alleged offender or other parties.
+The defendant may claim that at the time of the offense, the alleged victim was in possession of their mental capacities (i.e. not under the influence of alcohol or a controlled substance), knew what they were consenting to, and did so on their own free will without any influence from the alleged offender or other parties.
+If the alleged victim has a different story, they may be able to report the incident to prosecute the person responsible.

-When there is a disagreement between the alleged offender and the victim about whether a sexual encounter was consensual, an investigation may be able to help the alleged offender establish proof of consent—or at least present facts that are not inconsistent with casual sex.
+When there is a disagreement between the defendant and alleged victim about whether a sexual encounter was consensual, an investigation may be able to help the alleged offender establish proof of consent—or at least present facts that are consistent with casual sex.

 Some of the issues that may be investigated include: